CHCQM Diplomate Achievement Award Submissions with Honorable Mention

 Dr. Roberts and his team “believe we have had a favorable impact in Central Florida, improving the lives of people who suffer from diabetes and other endocrine conditions, and look forward to continue our mission."

-CHCQM Diplomate Achievement Award presentation will take place on May 19, 2017 in conjunction with ABQAURP’s 40th Annual Conference!
+CHCQM Diplomate Achievement Award presentation took place on May 19, 2017 in conjunction with ABQAURP’s 40th Annual Conference!